kdeldycke/awesome-falsehood/readme.md

 On character encoding, string formatting, unicode and internationalization.

 - [Falsehoods about Language](http://garbled.benhamill.com/2017/04/18/falsehoods-programmers-believe-about-language) - Translating a software from English is not as straightforward as it seems to be.
-- [Falsehoods about Plain Text](https://jeremyhussell.blogspot.com/2017/11/falsehoods-programmers-believe-about.html#main) - Plain text can't cut it and why it's surprising Unicode works as well as it does.
+- [Falsehoods about Plain Text](https://jeremyhussell.blogspot.com/2017/11/falsehoods-programmers-believe-about.html#main) - Plain text can't cut it, which makes Unicode even more incredible for its ability to just work well.
+- [Falsehoods about text](https://wiesmann.codiferes.net/wordpress/archives/30296) - A subset of the falsehoods from above, illustrated with some examples.
 - [Internationalis(z)ing Code](https://www.youtube.com/watch?v=0j74jcxSunY) - A video about things you need to keep in mind when internationalizing your code.
 - [Minimum to Know About Unicode and Character Sets](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) - A good introduction to unicode, its historical context and origins, followed by an overview of its inner working.
 - [Awesome Unicode](https://github.com/Wisdom/Awesome-Unicode) - A curated list of delightful Unicode tidbits, packages and resources.